yourdevkalki/arbitrum-vibekit/README.md

 ### 🛠️ Creating Your Own MCP Tools

-You'll find a collection of ready-to-use MCP tools, along with step-by-step guidelines for creating your own, in our [mcp-tools](<(https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools)>) directory.
-This makes it easy to build and customize new tools with minimal setup.
+You'll find a collection of ready-to-use MCP tools, along with step-by-step guidelines for creating your own, in our [mcp-tools](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) directory.

 ## 💰 Contributions & Bounties

 We welcome contributions from the community!
-If you'd like to help improve Vibekit, please check out our [Contributing Guidelines](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CONTRIBUTIONS.md).
+If you'd like to help improve Vibekit, please check out our [Contribution Guidelines](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CONTRIBUTIONS.md).

 To show our appreciation, we have launched an incentive program that rewards [valuable contributions](https://github.com/orgs/EmberAGI/projects/13) to the Vibekit.
-Checkout our [blog post]() to learn more!
+Checkout our blog post to learn more!